ActiveInferenceInstitute/Symposium/README.md

 # IdeaSHIFT: Transformative Research Domain Shifting for Next-Gen Scientific Idea Generation

 **IdeaSHIFT** is a platform designed to facilitate the massive exploration and combination of ideas across disciplines.
-By analyzing researchers' profiles and publications, IdeaSHIFT generates research roadmaps, and novel project concepts aimed at pushing the boundaries of conventional research.
-Leveraging a domain-shifting approach, IdeaSHIFT systematically explores combinations of ideas from different fields, enabling the discovery of new, high-impact research directions.
+By analyzing researchers' profiles and publications, IdeaSHIFT generates research profiles in relation to a given field with a trajectory and contributions to the field, open questions and concepts aimed at pushing the boundaries of conventional research.
+IdeaSHIFT systematically explores combinations of ideas from different fields by leveraging a domain-shifting approach of the given research field, enabling the discovery of new, high-impact research directions that can be presented in  a form of detailed projects.

 This project originated during the preparation of two events:
 1. [SoftComp Workshop on Intelligent Soft Matter](https://softmat.net/intelligent-soft-matter/)